Interseminars Faculty Proposals

 Each Interseminars project will be required to adhere to the following timeline:

-- Summer I (2023): The Interseminar project collective (faculty and graduate students) meets for one week in workshop format to establish shared interests and approaches; build a sense of intellectual community; develop plans for a semester-long course; and set shared goals for summer research.
+- Summer I (2024): The Interseminar project collective (faculty and graduate students) meets for one week in workshop format to establish shared interests and approaches; build a sense of intellectual community; develop plans for a semester-long course, which graduate students will help co-design; and set shared goals for summer research.

-- Fall I (2023): Faculty conveners teach a seminar on interdisciplinarity and collaborative research in the humanities and arts and related topics.
+- Fall I (2024): Faculty conveners teach a graduate seminar on interdisciplinarity and collaborative research in the humanities and arts and related topics.
 The design of this course will be shared by the faculty conveners, the Interseminars Steering Committee, and the Project Coordinator.
 Interseminar Graduate Fellows will enroll for credit.

-- Spring (2024): Faculty conveners team-teach their theme-based proposed seminar, which is taken for credit by Interseminar graduate fellows.
-A budget for the project's culminating (Fall 2024) event will be required by March 1.
+- Spring (2025): Faculty conveners team-teach their theme-based graduate seminar, which is taken for credit by Interseminar graduate fellows.
+A budget for the project's culminating (Fall 2025) event will be required by March 1.

 1. Proposal narrative (no more than 2000 words; Please use template).
 The narrative should provide: